Program Policies and Procedures

 Student Drop-Off and Pick-up

-Students taking VTA "Outreach" service or taxis may be dropped-off and picked-up just outside PE 13 (see map) between PE 1 and the Forum.
-It is advisable to set transportation schedules to coincide with the class schedule, so that student arrives when class starts and departs campus promptly, following the end of his or her class period.
+Students taking VTA 'ACCESS' may be dropped-off and picked-up just outside PE 13 (see map) between PE 1 and the Forum.
+It is advisable to set transportation schedules to coincide with the class schedule, so that student arrives when class starts and departs campus promptly following the end of his or her class period.

 back to top